Vizonex/aiothreading/README.md

 ## When to Use Aiothreading Over AioMultiprocessing

+- If aiomutliprocess seems like too much try this library.

+- when you need something that is more recently maintained.

 - High task consumption over a single loop on a lower-end device

 - Networking or loading takes longer than usual in cases such as webscraping over the Tor Network